- Excellent performance

 Base 2020 Stingers are well-equipped with leather upholstery, power front seats, automatic climate control, and a 7.0-inch touchscreen fitted with intuitive software and standard Apple CarPlay and Android Auto compatibility.
 What they lack is a surprising omission: there’s no active safety tech until you step up to the GT1 trim.

 We think the smart buy is the GT1, which builds on base cars with active safety tech, digital instrumentation, and an upgraded audio system.
-Its price stays below $50,000 despite all the included gear, and discounts are said to be plentiful.
+Its price stays below $50,000 despite all the included gear, and discounts should be plentiful.

 Every Stinger also includes an impressive 5-year, 60,000-mile warranty plus a 10-year, 100,000-mile powertrain warranty.